This post may contain affiliate links that, at no additional cost to you, I may earn a small commission. Read our Disclosure Policy.

 I spent most of my life in California – Southern, Central Coast and Northern.
-But for the most part, I lived in Souther California.
+But for the most part, I lived in Southern California.
 One of So Cal’s top visitor attractions in Los Angeles is the J. Paul Getty Museum (Getty Center or The Getty).
 It is one of the top-ranked museums in the world.
 The J. Paul Getty Museum has two locations one in Brentwood area of LA (The Getty) and the other The Getty Villa in Pacific Palisades/Malibu area.
 If you’re looking for something more than hanging out at the beach, working on your suntan or checking out Hollywood, The Getty is the perfect place for you to visit.
 We love visiting some of our favorite places that we’ve been to hundreds of times or trying out fun, new things.
 The Getty is a must if you’re in Southern California.
 It’s an awesome place.
 If you have visited this LA treasure, you know what I mean.
-Here is an aerial view overlooking the huge grounds and buildings.

 If heading to CA is on your summer bucket list this year, you’re going to love my posts about this California classic built in 1997.
 In this post, My Guide to The Getty – Part 1, I’ll talk about logistics, tips, and the details of the museum and its grounds.
 In My Guide to The Getty – Part 2, I’ll focus more on the amazing artwork and exhibits.